tgianko/deemon/README.md

 just ends in even more weird and confusing error messages.

-## Step 2 - MOSGI + Vilanoo2 to extract dynamic traces
+## Step 2 - mosgi + vilanoo2 to extract dynamic traces

 Mosgi and Vilanoo2 work together.
 At the moment you will need to run first mosgi and then vilanoo2.
 The other way around won't work.

-The first step is to start `mosgi`:
+The first step is to start mosgi:

 ```
 cd mosgi/src
 ./run.sh -h
 ```

-Current version of MOSGI is tough like Siberian winter and does not have default parameter yet.
+Current version of mosgi is tough like Siberian winter and does not have default parameter yet.
 All parameters are mandatory so, please, take your time and get them right.